 DFF does not wish to see young research talents retained in repeated postdoctoral positions without the prospect of permanent employment.
 Consequently, DFF has introduced fixed criteria concerning PhD age.

-The PhD age is calculated as the period of time between acquiring the PhD (the date as it appears from the signature on the PhD diploma) and the date of the DFF application deadline (which for technical calculation purposes is fixed at 1 July 2023, see section 3).
+The PhD age is calculated as the period of time between acquiring the PhD and the date of the DFF application deadline.
+The applicaple date is the exact date on which the PhD degree was awarded, as it appears from the signature on the PhD diploma.
+If you do not have a PhD degree, your PhD age will be calculated based on the date that appears in the documentation of qualifications equivalent to a PhD degree.
+The PhD diploma or documentation for equivalent qualifications must be attached to the application.

-In the calculation of the PhD age, it is possible to deduct certain types of documentable leave that have been held in accordance with the relevant existing laws.
-These types of leave of absence must be specified with exact dates in the application form.
+In the calculation of the PhD age, certain types of documentable leave, which have been held in accordance with the relevant existing laws, must be deducted.
+The leave of absence must be specified with exact dates in the application form, for the applicant as well as any embedded, named postdocs.
 E-grant will automatically calculate the length of the periods of leave, which will be deducted from your PhD age.
-Periods of leave that can be deducted are pregnancy, maternity, parental and adoption leave; sick leave, bereavement leave, or family care leave; and military service leave.
+Applicants must be able to submit documentation for the leave(s) of absence in case DFF requests this.